-Information furnished is believed to be accurate and reliable.
-However, Micro Crystal assumes no responsibility for the consequences of use of such information nor for any infringement of patents or other rights of third parties which may result from its use.
-In accordance with our policy of continuous development and improvement, Micro Crystal reserves the right to modify specifications mentioned in this publication without prior notice.
-This product is not authorized for use as critical component in life support devices or systems.
+The information contained in this document is believed to be accurate and reliable.
+However, Micro Crystal assumes no responsibility for any consequences resulting from the use of such information nor for any infringement of patents or other rights of third parties, which may result from its use.
+In accordance with our policy of continuous development and improvement, Micro Crystal reserves the right to modify specifications mentioned in this publication without prior notice and as deemed necessary.